How to Use Pass-Through Parameters for Your Nonprofit Donation Page

 What Are Pass-Through Parameters?

-Pass-through parameters are special tags you can add to the end of a website address that allow you to pass information from your website or email campaigns to your Classy donation page.
+Pass-through parameters are special tags you can add to the end of a website address that allow you to pass information from your website or email campaigns to your Classy donation website.
 You can use them to customize suggested donation amounts, pre-select the recurring giving option, or even have some of a donor’s information already filled out on a form.

 For example, let’s say a donor wants to give $250 to The Salvation Army.
 On the nonprofit’s webpage, they’d first select the $250 option, as shown below circled in green.